 Once the 3 shares are submitted, our software will show the original secret exactly as you typed it in.
 If there was a typo in any of the strings our software will return an error, so be careful to check that every single letter of the share is correct: a mistake in communication can make it impossible to retrieve your secret.

-Secret is written in a stateless language, does not make use of any database nor atoms and all content passing through it is not saved, only transformed and shown on screen.
-This service is a functional demo allowing anyone to split up to 1Kb of secret data into 5 shares of which 3 (a number we call "quorum") are enough to recover the initial secret.
+Both Secrets and FXC are written in a functional, non-imperative, stateless language and don't use any database: all content passing through the software is not saved, only transformed and shown on screen.
+Secrets is a functional application configurate to split up to 1Kb of secret data into 5 shares of which 3 (a number we call "quorum") are enough to recover the initial secret.

 If the secret being shared is really precious one should also consider adding an additional layer of encryption, for instance by using symmetric password encryption or even using public PGP keys of all participants.